Definition and explanation

 MOS percentage = (MOS/Actual or budgeted sales) × 100

 The Noor enterprise, a single product company, provides you the following data for the Month of June 2015.

 - Total fixed expenses for the month: $15,000

 There was no opening and closing finished goods inventory in stock.

-Required: Calculate break even point and margin of safety for Noor enterprises using above data.
-Also draw a CVP graph and show the sales volume representing break-even point and margin of safety on the graph.
+Required: Calculate break even point and margin of safety for Noor enterprise using above data.
+Also draw a CVP graph and show the sales volume representing both break-even point and margin of safety on the graph.

 Fixed cost/Contribution margin per unit

 = 1,250 units

 (ii).
 BEP in dollars:

 Break even point in units × Selling price per unit